ostpczk/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.act1_ending=="flight"}}
-b: Sprawi, że roztrzaśniemy telefon za sprawą ataku paniki!
+b: Sprawi, że rozbijemy telefon wskutek ataku paniki!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="fight"}}